KyonkoYuuki/YaBCMOrganizer/README.md

 0.1.4 - Fixed issue when searching sometimes freezing the program 0.1.5 - Fixed issue saving
-0.1.6 - Removed conflicting options and shortcuts from main edit menu
+0.1.6 - Removed conflicting options and shortcuts from main edit menu 0.1.7 - Added ability to drag/associate files to exe to open them
 ```